AmigoCDT/Salient-Net/SSANet/SSANet_en.md

 ### SSA-module in mobielnet-v2

+In table.1 and table.2, SSA-module has shown great power to enhance representation ability of Residual Networks.
+In this experment, we add SSA-module to lightweight networks to verify its compatibility.
+We add SSA-module to mobilenet-v2 with width multiplier set to 1.0.
+We train SSA-movilenetv2-1.0 using same optimizing method with mobilenet-v2: SGD optimizer with momentum of 0.9, initial learning rate of 0.045, learning rate decay of 0.98 per epoch.

 | Networks | Top-1 Acc | Top-5 Acc | Parameters (M) | GFLOPs |
 |:-:|:-:|:-:|:-:|:-:|
 | mobielnet-v2-1.0 | 72.10% | 90.48% | 3.4 | 0.3 |
 | SE-mobielnet-v2-1.0(ratio=16) | 00.00% | 00.00% | 3.7 | 0.304 |
 | SSA-mobielnet-v2-1.0 | 00.00% | 00.00% | 3.4 | 0.304 |

+This table show SSA-module can help mobilenet to improve performance and is also compatible with lightweight networks.

+## Conclusions and future work

+We introduce a new lightweight attentation module - SSA-module to enhance CNN's representation, this module allow us to improve performance of CNN with little parameter and computing cost, and it is compatible with most CNN architectures.

+But this module is also needed to re-train if we add it to CNN.
+In my sight, extra parameter of SSA-module is just in BatchNorm layers, we can easily set the two parameters: gamma and beta of BN layer to constant value.
+So, can we improve CNN's performance by adding SSA-module to CNN straightly, i.e. setting the extra parameters of BN layers to constant values, without re-training?
+If this is feasible, this module can be a better choice for engineers to improve CNN's performance.

 ## Reference